mihe/tsu/README.md

 ### Blueprint integration

-Functions written in TypeScript look and behave just like regular Blueprint functions.
+The functions you export from TypeScript are immediately available in Blueprint, and look and behave just like regular Blueprint functions.

 ![Example][exb]